 Add Duo Single Sign-On as a new single sign-on provider for Atlassian Cloud.

-While logged into Atlasssian Cloud as an administrator click on Security in the left-hand navigation and then click SAML single sign-on.
+While logged into Atlassian Cloud as an administrator click on Security in the left-hand navigation and then click SAML single sign-on.

 On the "SAML single sign-on" page click Add SAML configuration.
 A new page will appear.